-smoke, use open flame, or create an arc or sparks near this battery.
-Ventilate well when in an enclosed area and when charging.
+Batteries produce explosive gas.
+Do not smoke, use open flame or create an arc or sparks near this battery.
+Ventilate well in enclosed areas and when charging

-This battery contains Sulfuric Acid which causes severe burns.
+Batteries contain Sulfuric Acid which causes severe burns.
 Do not get in eyes, on skin, or clothing.
 In case of contact, flush immediately and thoroughly with water.
-Get medical attention if your eyes are affected.
+Get medical attention if your eyes